International Law and Human Rights

 *If you are having trouble downloading the application, please contact us at (207) 780-4959 or firstname.lastname@example.org and we will send you one.
 You may also want to try upgrading to the latest version of Adobe Acrobat Reader.

-The program fee for enrolling in both programs is $3080.
-The cost of six credits of tuition and fees at the in-state rate are in addition to the program fee.
-The program fee includes accommodation, roundtrip airfare (Boston-Brussels, Geneva-Boston), ground transportation including train travel between Brussels, The Hague, and Geneva, site visits, field trips, breakfast each day, and comprehensive medical insurance through iNext.
+The estimated program fee is $2680.
+The cost of three credits of tuition and fees at the in-state rate are in addition to the program fee.
+The program fee includes accommodation, roundtrip airfare from Boston, ground transportation including train travel, site visits, field trips, breakfast each day, and comprehensive medical insurance through iNext.

 Not included in the program fee is the cost of tuition, fees, lunches and dinners, books, academic supplies, or other personal expenses.
-Six credits of tuition is $1518 plus $203 in regular university fees.
-If you choose to take nine credits, tuition is $2277 plus $287 in regular university fees.
+Three credits of tuition plus regular university fees is $917.
 All participants on USM travel courses receive the in-state tuition rate regardless of residency.

 Financial Aid & Scholarships